Is excessive worrying taking over your life?

 What is Generalised Anxiety Disorder (GAD)?

 Six in 100 Australians are likely to experience Generalised Anxiety Disorder in their lifetime1.
 If left untreated it can become debilitating.
 Because you are so preoccupied creating scenarios in your head, you are likely to live in the ’what if’ and stop living in the here and now.
-Worry will control your life to the point of constantly questioning if you’re making the right decisions.
-This can result in feeling paralysed.
+Worry can control your life to the point of constantly questioning if you’re making the right decisions and feel paralysed.

-Our Vida Psychologists will help you stop your racing thoughts and teach you how to relax even when uncertain of plans.
+Our Vida Psychologists will help with your GAD. you stop your racing thoughts and teach you how to relax even when uncertain of plans.
 You will learn to be care-free and apply techniques on your own to continue maintaining positive outcomes.

 Developing The Right Treatment Plan for you